 Where fibre gives way to wireless

-In round numbers the cost per connection rises with each percentage point as you move from the 85 percent mark to 99 percent.
+The cost per connection rises with each percentage point as you move from the 85 per cent mark to 99 per cent.
 At some point along this line the economics of fibre and copper give way, first to cellular fixed wireless and then to the more tailored, local approach used by wisps.

 Fibre is the best way to get a broadband connection.
 Fibre-fed cabinets and VDSL over copper is second best so long as you are near enough to the cabinet.
 Today’s wireless technologies can often perform almost as well.

-This plan leaves almost no-one behind and anyway, the few remaining gaps will be plugged over time.
-New satellite technologies promise to perform almost as well as fixed wireless.
+This plan leaves almost no-one behind and anyway, government will plug the few remaining gaps over time.
+New low earth orbit satellite technologies promise to perform as well as fixed wireless.